-- Polymorphism - Phenotyping - In all parallel design studies (fast metabolizers only) - Slow metabolizers not a problem in cross-over studies, but sampling period may be too short to show AUC,/AUC∞ ≥80% - Safety: in steady-state studies (fast metabolizers only; example: paroxetine) - Genotyping? - Pro: No additional administration of a 'model drug'. - Cons: Very restrictive in some countries (informed consent, data protection,...).
+- Polymorphism - Phenotyping - In all parallel design studies (fast metabolizers only) - Slow metabolizers not a problem in cross-over studies, but sampling period may be too short to show AUC_t/AUC∞ ≥80 % - Safety: in steady-state studies (fast metabolizers only; example: paroxetine) - Genotyping? - Pro: no additional administration of a 'model drug'. - Cons: very restrictive (informed consent, data protection,...) in some countries.